The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 Once at the saddle, Llyn Anafon should be located down in the valley below you to your east (left hand side).

-the decline is very gentle, and the grass is extremely spongy so I literally just legged it down, falling over several times.
+From the saddle simply make a B-line down to the lake.
+The decline is very gentle, and the grass is extremely spongy so I literally just legged it down, falling over several times.

 Once at the lake there is a wide bridleway which will slowly descend for 3.8km back down to the car park above Aber Falls.
+By having a bridleway to follow it means you can switch off mentally and just plod on back to your car.

 Also if you are being picked up, it gives that person the option to hike up and meet you at the lake.
 My partner did this when she supported me.